Abelardo Vega: Coaching career

-After retiring, Vega worked as a coach for the Diablos Rojos del México organization in several of their minor league teams.
-From 1989 to 2005, he was the third base coach for the Diablos Rojos in the Mexican League.
+After retiring, Vega worked as a coach for the Diablos Rojos del México organization with several of their minor league teams.
+From 1989 to 2005, he was the third-base coach for the Diablos Rojos in the Mexican League.

-Vega made his debut as manager in 2007 for the Petroleros de Minatitlán, finishing the season with a 39–71 record.
-In November 2007, he was appointed manager of the Potros de Tijuana ahead of the 2008 season; he led the team to a 46–61 record, failing to qualify for the postseason.
+Vega made his managerial debut in 2007 with the Petroleros de Minatitlán, finishing the season with a 39–71 record.
+In November 2007, he was appointed manager of the Potros de Tijuana ahead of the 2008 season; he led the team to a 46–61 record and failed to qualify for the postseason.

 In 2010, he rejoined the Diablos Rojos as a coach under manager Mako Oliveras.

 Legacy

-Vega's number 7 was retired by the Diablos Rojos del México in 2005, during the team's 65th anniversary celebrations.
-Alfredo Harp Helú, owner of the Diablos Rojos, included Vega in his all-time ideal team as coach.
+Vega's number 7 was retired by the Diablos Rojos del México in 2005, during the team's 65th-anniversary celebrations.
+Alfredo Harp Helú, owner of the Diablos Rojos, included Vega in his all-time ideal team as a coach.